Daniel Sayre MacKay

 He was appointed as Associate Gynecologist at the Winnipeg General Hospital in 1911 and he lectured in Gynecology in the Medical Faculty of the University of Manitoba from 1911 to 1919.
 He was made Associate Professor Clinical Gynecology in 1919 and succeeded Robert Mills Simpson as Head Gynecologist at the Medical College in 1928.
 He served as Head of the Department of Obstetrics and Gynecology from 1928 until retirement in 1939.

-He joined the Canadian Militia in 1892, serving in the 17th Battery, Canadian Field Artillery.
+In 1892, he joined the Canadian Militia, serving in the 17th Battery, Canadian Field Artillery.
 In 1907 he joined the 16th Field Ambulance, CAMC, on organization and served in the unit until 1910 when he transferred to 79th Queen’s Own Cameron Highlanders with combatant rank on organization.
 He commanded a Special Company of the Battalion visiting mother battalion at the coronation of King George in June 1911.
 He joined the 27th Battalion of the Canadian Expeditionary Force on organization in November 1914.
 He served as second in command, Belgium and France, returning to Canada in 1916 to organize and command the 196th Western University Battalion.
 He returned to England in the autumn of 1916 and organized the 19th Reserve Battalion of the South Saskatchewan Regiment in January 1917.
 He served with this battalion until October 1917 when he transferred to command the Young Soldiers’ Battalion, serving with the unit until the end of the war.
 He later commanded the 2nd Battalion (Reserves) of the Queen’s Own Cameron Highlanders of Canada.

 On 18 July 1912, he married Catherine Agnes Brydon (1884-1936, daughter of James Brydon) and they had one son, William Brydon Fraser MacKay (1914-2004).
 He was a member of the University Club of Montreal, Manitoba Club, Canadian Club of Winnipeg, Winnipeg Medical Society, and Presbyterian church.
 The family lived at 36 Purcell Avenue (c1925) and 820 Wellington Crescent (1929-?).